SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/custom_deciders.md

 	mvn archetype:generate (select SeqWare Java Decider archetype)

-There a number of methods that can be overriden in order to customize the behaviour of your decider.
+There a number of methods that can be overridden in order to customize the behavior of your decider.

 <!-- the following content is modified from from https://wiki.oicr.on.ca/display/PIPEDEVAL/Decider+Tutorial -->